4 Best Types of Grout for a Shower: Explained & Compared

 • Secondly, decide between epoxy grout vs. cement grout.

-• Third, decide which color grout to use.
+• Third, determine what color grout to use.

 Sanded Grout